Why go to College in Arkansas?

 griculture is one of the state’s primary industries.
 Chicken farming and processing are a major part of this industry, including at large employers like OK Foods and Tyson Foods, Inc. Catfish farming is also a significant business; 16% of the catfish consumed in the United States originates in Arkansas.

-Best Online Colleges in Arkansas for 2018
+What are the Best Online Colleges in Arkansas?

 If you are considering an online college in Arkansas, you have some excellent options.
 Depending on your chosen field of study, you may be able to complete most or all of the required classes for your degree online.
 This can make it easier and more affordable to achieve your career goals without sacrificing the quality of your education.
 To assist you in your search, we have outlined the best online colleges in Arkansas here.
 You can use this as a resource to decide which online program is the best fit for your educational needs and priorities.